adhiluphanna/deliciousrecipeh/content/post/27-step-by-step-guide-to-prepare-award-winning-bacon-and-amp-onion-roll.md

 - "Peel onion and slice thinly."
 - "Slice and cut bacon."
 - "Stir-fry the bacon first, and then add onion to it. *No need to put oil in the pan for stir-fry.
 Oil comes out from the bacon and is enough for this mixture."
-- "Season it with salt &amp; pepper, Stir-fry a little bit, and then stop the heat."
+- "Season it with salt & pepper, Stir-fry a little bit, and then stop the heat."
-- "Put water &amp; sugar in a cup or bowl and heat at 600W for 30 sec. *Not to make it hot, but lukewarm."
+- "Put water & sugar in a cup or bowl and heat at 600W for 30 sec. *Not to make it hot, but lukewarm."
 - "Add dry yeast and mix well."
 - "Add half the amount of this mixture to the bread flour, mix it, and knead well."
-- "Add salt &amp; olive oil and then knead again."
+- "Add salt & olive oil and then knead again."
 - "Add the rest of the bread flour and knead well."
 - "Put the bread mixture on the big cutting board and knead more. *If the size of the cutting board is not big enough, divide the bread dough into two."
 - "Spread the bread mixture and make a rectangle shape with a rolling pin."
-- "Place the bacon &amp; onion mixture on the bread. *Make some sapce on each edge to make it easy to roll up."
+- "Place the bacon & onion mixture on the bread. *Make some sapce on each edge to make it easy to roll up."
 - "Roll it up gently."
 - "Cut slices and place in the baking cups."
 - "Pre-heat the oven at 200℃ (392℉). *I always put the heat safe tray on the oven to get the heat a little bit.
 It makes the bread ferment and inflate a little."